What You Need to Know About Separation and Divorce

 If, after considering all these factors, you can still honestly answer the question that the children would be better off with you, then you’d better take them with you because there is, practically speaking, no way you are going to convince a judge to give them to you after a hearing as much as a year later.

 Before you even consider such a drastic step, however, you must have a long talk with an attorney.
-If you do this the wrong way you could get charged with parental kidnapping, which is a serious crime.
+If you do this the wrong way you could get charged with parental kidnapping, which is a serious crime, or your spouse could obtain emergency custody and you may not even be able to see your children for months while you get it resolved.

 My wife says I have to leave – do I have to?